DATA-690-FALL-2021/data690_ajit/individual_project/project_1_draft.md

-# Does education have an effect on the participation of women in the workforce?
+# Does education have an effect on the participation of women in workforce?
 *Name* : *Ajit Jadhav*

 *University of Maryland, Baltimore County*